yeasy/docker-compose-files/hyperledger/1.0/GenerateArtifacts.md

 ```bash
 $ cryptogen generate --config=./peer/crypto-config.yaml --output ./peer/crypto
 ```
-cryptogen will read configuration from `crypto-config.yaml`, so if we want to add(change) Orgs or perrs topology, wo should change this file first and then execute this command.
+cryptogen will read configuration from `crypto-config.yaml`, so if we want to add(change) Orgs or perrs topology, we should change this file first.

-> The results will save at directory crypto, and this directory was mounted from host which describe detailed at `docker-compose-2orgs.yaml`.
+> The results will save under directory crypto, and this directory has mounted from host, defined in the `docker-compose-2orgs.yaml`.
->
-> Refer to Example2
+> for more information refer to Example2

 ### [configtxgen](http://hyperledger-fabric.readthedocs.io/en/latest/configtxgen.html?highlight=crypto#)

-This tool will generate genesis block, channel configuration transaction and anchor peer update transactions.
+This tool will generate genesis block, channel configuration transaction and update anchor peer. the following is a general steps after changing the configtx.yaml.

 #### Replace default configtx.yaml